wgpsutherland/js-double-linked-list/README.md

     list.pop();

-Remove the item at the end of the list, returning the removed item.
+Removes the item at the end of the list, returning the removed item.
 Returns `undefined` if the list is empty.

     list.push('one');
     list.push('two');
     list.push('three');
-    var item = list.pop();
-    console.log(item); // 'three'
+    console.log(list.pop()); // 'three'

 #### \#shift

     list.shift();

-Remove the item at the start of the list, returning the removed item.
+Removes the item at the start of the list, returning the removed item.
 Returns `undefined` if the list is empty.

     list.push('one');
     list.push('two');
     list.push('three');
-    var item = list.shift();
-    console.log(item); // 'one'
+    console.log(list.shift()); // 'one'

 #### \#first